Luxury properties for sale in London

 Frankfurt may become the new business hub, whereas, in Germany, at least 20 new banks are opening up their offices.
 This has made real estate outside Britain more attractive, especially, there are investors seeking office spaces in secondary markets in some of the top cities.
 In London, some investors from Asia are grabbing opportunities, which are undervalued during this time and have prospects to give attractive yields.
 The luxury segment in real estate is still booming in London where new discounts are offered to attract buyers.

-The study by LonRes suggests the leading markets in London are - Chelsea, Notting Hill, and Kensington.
+The examination by LonRes proposes the main markets in London are - Chelsea, Notting Hill, and Kensington.
 Many Middle East investors were interested in buying properties in the platinum triangle, and many new wealthy Gulf investors from Qatar, Bahrain, and Yemen are enquiring about the luxury properties.
 These are some regions where the property value is above £10 million.
 Some of the highest discounts on properties are offered in Victoria.
 Westminster and Mayfair showed positive growth in property with a 14 percent rate- where the sales grew 21 percent.

 Non-luxury millennial buyers